Here's a video version of this article :)

 ← They produce the pin for you in the turnaround time they committed to.

 ← Once the pins are produced, they’ll send you a photo of the final product for your approval.

 → If you’re happy with the quality of the final product in the photo, you approve it for shipment and you pay them the final 50% of the total costs.

 ← They’ll give you a tracking number for your shipment and you’ll receive your pin.

 Ta-da!
 And you're all set!
 Now you have all the essential information you need to make your first pin :)

 Start by first understanding how to grow your Instagram without buying followers.
-Then, you can tackle the following: what Instagram really is and how works, how the Instagram algorithm works, Instagram niches and why they are the key to growth, why you’re losing Instagram followers, how to make money on Instagram, why your Instagram account isn’t growing, how to create effective Instagram story ads, the best Instagram bots, how to create a visually appealing Instagram grid, how to increase your Instagram engagement, how to create effective Instagram sponsored posts, how to check if you’re shadowbanned, how to pick the right Instagram username, Instagram bots 2021, how to create an Instagram repost account that makes money, how to monetize your Medium article, how to automate an Instagram bot that isn’t spammy, Instagram bots in 2020, how to increase your Instagram engagement rate, how to find the best times to post, as well as how to find the most valuable Instagram influencers, how to measure what an influencer is worth, how to measure your influencer marketing ROI, and how to reach out to influencers.
+Then, you can tackle the following: what Instagram really is and how works, how the Instagram algorithm works, Instagram niches and why they are the key to growth, why you’re losing Instagram followers, how to make money on Instagram, why your Instagram account isn’t growing, how to create effective Instagram story ads, the best Instagram bots, how to create a visually appealing Instagram grid, how to increase your Instagram engagement, how to create effective Instagram sponsored posts, how to check if you’re shadowbanned, how to pick the right Instagram username, Instagram bots 2021, how to create an Instagram repost account that makes money, how to monetize your Medium article, how to automate an Instagram bot that isn’t spammy, the state of Instagram bots, how to increase your Instagram engagement rate, how to find the best times to post, as well as how to find the most valuable Instagram influencers, how to measure what an influencer is worth, how to measure your influencer marketing ROI, and how to reach out to influencers.

 Wondering what else is in it?